cedro-gasque/cedro-gasque.github.io/_posts/2020-07-30-nearest-neighbors.md

 because I shoved as much stuff into them as possible.

-This line both calls the formula on the point, and also builds an array with the values corresponding to `['x', 'y', 'dist', 'class']`.
+This line both calls the formula on the point, and also builds an array with the values arranged like `['x', 'y', 'dist', 'class']`.

 ```python
 def predict(self, point):